Student Teaching & Certification

 - Meet Our Staff

 Student teaching is the primary component of the professional education semester.
-The following minimum requirements must be met prior to student teaching placement:
+Approval for admission to the professional education semester, including student teaching, involves meeting the following minimum requirements:

-- Submission of a completed Request to Student Teach by December 1st for the fall semester or May 1st for the spring semester.
-Applications received by the Office of Clinical Services and Certification after the May 1st or December 1st deadline will be charged a late fee of $100.00.
-No late application will be accepted if the student has not attended a Preliminary Meeting for Student Teachers.
-Those meeting dates are posted in the semester calendars located below.
+- Submit a completed request to student teach by December 1st for the fall semester or May 1st for the spring semester.
+Any application received by the Office of Clinical Services and Certification after the May 1st or December 1st deadline will be charged a late fee of $100.00.
+No late application will be accepted after the last preliminary meeting for student teachers.
+The dates for the preliminary meetings are posted on the calendars for each semester.

-- A satisfactory appraisal for student teaching from each department or area in which student teaching placement is requested.
+- Obtain departmental recommendation in each area of student teaching, for each department or area in which student teaching placement is requested.

 Background Checks and Additional Requirements